Postpartum Euphoria (“Baby Pinks”): What’s Normal and When to Seek Help

 • Judgment and insight remain intact

-• Symptoms resolve within 1–2 weeks
+• Symptoms resolve within the first 1-2 weeks postpartum

 Red flags that postpartum euphoria may reflect something more serious